biases cognitive effects fallacies deception with statistics effective business writing body language

 The Endowment Effect

-Geeky Definition of the Endowment Effect: The Endowment Effect describes the tendency to place more value on something you own than something you don't.
+The endowment effect describes the tendency to place more value on something you own than something you don't.

 An Example of the Endowment Effect

 I love it coz it's mineMy mate's just bought a sports car.
 We've known each other for years, and I can't say he's really shown much interest in cars.
 But, now that he owns a sports car, he never shuts up about it.
 He's forever justifying the running costs and being dismissive of the lack of practicality.
 It's a great-looking car, but he never goes anywhere in it, because it's not really designed for taking things to places.
-For a start, it costs a fortune to fill up, and it pretty much uses a full tank to get you home and back to the petrol station.
-You can't transport any luggage in it.
-You have to empty your pockets just to get yourself in.
+For a start, it costs a fortune to fill up.
+You can't transport any luggage in it – you have to empty your pockets just to get yourself in.
 Its primary role is to be the subject of blokes' pub chatter.

 A hungry fox tries with all his might to reach some grapes on a vine, but he fails.
 As the fox walks off, he remarks: "Oh, you aren't even ripe yet!
 I don't need any sour grapes."